Adrian-Ng/Adrian-Ng.github.io/_java/Options/01-options-trees.md

 S_0 \cdot d = 115 \times 0.9170 = 105.455
 $$

-We can represent this tree using a matrix.
+We can represent this fledgling tree using a matrix.

 $$
 \begin{array}{|c|c|}